 Dimensions (excluding legs): 17 inch x 38 1/2 inch

-The design incorporates raised panels, bounded by 4 – 7/8 inch x 1 1/4 inch pieces, routed at the external inner corner.
+The design incorporates raised panels, bounded by 4 – 7/8 inch x 1 1/4 inch framework, routed at the inner corner.

 The dimensions of the raised panel sections are: